 We have Physical Science program options that are appropriate for a range of grades from Pre-K-8th grade.
 The content and project for each program is tailored for your grade level.
 All classes can be conducted in both English and Spanish.
 To find out more or to book a program, click the inquire button below.
-Be sure to include in your email the date, time, and program you are interested in, as well as the location where you would like the program to take place.
 Additional Physical Science class options are available in our Chemical Science section.

 All About Air

 Students investigate the properties of air using balls, balloons, bags and even a hair dryer!
 Participants will learn that air takes up space, has weight and exerts pressure.
 Includes a discussion of Bernoulli’s Principle and flying objects!

 Crime Lab: Working in teams participants investigate a crime scene using techniques of fingerprinting, chromatography and various clues.
 The goal is to solve the crime of the missing Madagascar hissing roaches.
 An exciting and challenging experience.
 All materials are included.

 Crime Scene Investigators: Search the scene for clues, analyze your findings, and interpret the evidence to identify a suspect.

 Electricity comes alive in demonstrations using a Van de Graaff generator and Tesla coil.
 Students discover the basics of electricity and magnetism through hands-on experiments.
 Concepts are reinforced as students make an electrical circuit project to take home.

 NGSS Learning Standards: 3-PS2-3, 3-PS2-4; 4-PS3-2, 4-PS3-4; 5-PS1-1, 5-PS1-3; MS-PS2-3, MS-PS2-5, MS-PS3-6